$\Delta$-PINNs: physics-informed neural networks on complex geometries: Numerical experiments

 where the index $i$ represents the nodes of the mesh inside the domain $\mathcal{B}$, $j \in N(i)$ represents the neighbor nodes of the node $i$, including itself.
 The term $\hat{u}_j$ represents the output of the neural network at the nodal locations $j$ that depends on trainable parameters $\vec{\theta}$.
-For traditional PINNs, we use automatic differentiation to compute $\Delta \hat{u}$ and construct the loss term $MSE_{\rm PDE}$.
+For traditional PINNs, we use automatic differentiation to compute $\Delta \hat{u}$ and construct the loss term $\operatorname{MSE}_{\rm PDE}$.
+We also compare to physics-informed neural network that exactly imposes the boundary data using signed distance functions \cite{sukumar2022exact}, which can only work in the case of a flat surface or 3D solid, detailed in~\ref{sec:sdf}, and the physics-informed graph convolutional network, introduced the previous section, with matched number of parameters.
 We use 50 eigenfunctions to represent the domain $\mathcal{B}$ for $\Delta$-PINNs, and 3 hidden layers of 100 neurons for all cases.
 We train the network with ADAM \cite{kingma2014adam} for 50,000 iterations using a batch size of 30 samples to evaluate each of the terms of the loss function.
-We use 361 values of $u$ located at the boundaries as training data, as shown in Figure~\ref{fig:heat}.
-We note that ewe use the same operator, the Laplacian, for the PDE that governs this problem and to construct the input of the neural network.
-However, the eigenfunctions are computed with homogeneous Neumann boundary conditions, which guarantees that the eigenfunctions $v_i$ are not solutions to the boundary value problem shown in~\ref{eq:heat_bvp} since they have different boundary conditions.
+We use 393 values of $u$ located at the boundaries as training data, as shown in Figure~\ref{fig:heat}.
+We note that we use the same operator, the Laplacian, for the PDE that governs this problem and to construct the input of the neural network.
+However, the eigenfunctions are computed with homogeneous Neumann boundary conditions, which guarantees that the eigenfunctions $v_i$ are not solutions to the boundary value problem shown in Eq.~\eqref{eq:heat_bvp} since they have different boundary conditions.